 AI is always changing, and working with an AI company dedicated to staying on top of the field through research allows your technology to remain up-to-date without you having to do anything but focus on your customers.

 All this being said, you can consider building in-house if:

 You can do all of the above and still maintain what really matters to your customers.

 It seems simple.
-If you have the means and time to build out and maintain your own talented machine learning and data scientist teams and remain ahead of the curve in this ever-changing space through research, building out your own AI platform in-house is certainly an option.
+If you have the means and time to build out and maintain your own talented multimodal deep machine learning and data scientist teams and remain ahead of the curve in this ever-changing space through research, building out your own AI platform in-house is certainly an option.

 For most companies, however, buying an established AI platform is simply more cost and time effective, particularly since most hope to take advantage of AI’s analytics and automation capabilities.
 Building your own solution is only encouraged if the platform you hope to build is a key competitive differentiator for your business and you have the required amount of training data, the skills in-house, and the time needed to build, support, and improve an AI solution.
 The cost of moving resources from your revenue-earning activities to building AI infrastructure is also something to consider, as this may not be re-earned.

 Further, in 2017, Gartner found that 54% of companies interested in deploying an AI solution were hindered by the lack of requisite skills within their staff complement.
 Attracting the talent you'll need is no easy task as you’ll be competing with both independent AI companies and tech giants, like Facebook, Google, and Amazon, with many of these companies spending millions on the salaries for these employees alone.

 Working with an AI company gives you access to an ever-improving technology that's already been built.
 Companies like Foap have been able to add computer vision capabilities to their platforms in as little as a few hours and see an immense drop in the number of hours spent manually tagging their visual search content.